NAVERTICA/SPTools/README.md

     </tr>
     <tr>
 		<td>Development</td>
-		<td>Use your favorite scripting language and environment or our [browser scripting console](http://www.navertica.com/en/Lists/News/DispForm.aspx?ID=23) - embedded editor upcoming.
+		<td>Use your favorite scripting language and environment or our <a href="http://www.navertica.com/en/Lists/News/DispForm.aspx?ID=23">in-browser scripting console</a> - embedded editor upcoming.
 Save the file
 		in our SiteScripts library, and it's done</td>
 		<td>Use Visual Studio to write code, compile to DLL, deploy</td>
     </tr>